cairdac-rd/script-language-fibo-benchmarks/README.md

 Linux ( Ubuntu 18.04.2 LTS, bionic) was installed under Windows from the [MicroSoft Store ](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab)

 The projects were compiled with:
-- Linux gcc v7.4 (or clang-3.9 when LLVM was required).
+- Linux gcc v7.4 (using LLVM-3.9, LLVM-6.0 or LLVM-8.0 was required).
 Flag -O3 was used in all projects.
 - Win: Visual Studio 2019, target x64, optimization Flag /O2

 ### Results